sinfu98android/framework-Orchestrix-/README.md

 Modified memcached in block mode, it make ligher, now can run on transmeta tm5700, 1 core x86 800MHz

 ### 🎥 You can watch Orchestrix Lightweight Demo
+In this video, I demonstrate Orchestrix running on an HP Compaq t5000, highlighting how lightweight the framework is.<br><br>
 ![  Demo Orchestrix video](https://github.com/sinfu98android/Orchestrix_main_framework/blob/31d4cd6517a878b103f89402098b928c8dcef923/Diagram/Demo%20Video%20Page)(https://youtu.be/Eg7EJ2VvO7A?si=pT2NqIGTcpKgFJns)